 As well as managing the Arlington Baths and then moving to manage the new Victoria Baths on the Southside of Glasgow, William Wilson wrote books about learning to swim and published journalism to promote swimming and lifesaving.

 Indeed, this activity ended up in a media spat…!

 Tragedy at The Gareloch

-In July 1879, following the drowning of two young women at the Gareloch, Mr Wilson wrote to the North British Daily Mail to urge the necessity of people learning to swim, including women. her also referenced the sinking of the Princess Alice paddle steamer the previous year, an accident which led to around 650 people drowning in the polluted waters of the Thames.
+In July 1879, following the drowning of two young women at the Gareloch, Mr Wilson wrote to the North British Daily Mail to urge the necessity of people learning to swim, including women. he also referenced the sinking of the Princess Alice paddle steamer the previous year, an accident which led to around 650 people drowning in the polluted waters of the Thames.

-Mr Wilson said that his wife had volunteered her services and taught 50 women were taught to swim at the Greenhead Baths, run by the Glasgow city corporation, some could now swim 30, 40 or 50 lengths.
+Mr Wilson said that his wife had volunteered her services and taught 50 women to swim at the Greenhead Baths, run by the Glasgow city corporation, some could now swim 30, 40 or 50 lengths.
 He added that over the past eight years he and Ruth had taught around 700 women to swim.

 “Up to the end of last year, and since the beginning of the present season, [my wife] has attended on Tuesday and Thursday evenings from 7 to 9 o’clock, and at these free classes upwards of 40 [ladies] have been taught, some of whom can now swim 30, 40, and in one instance 50 lengths of the baths.”

 He went on to explain that he was developing a scheme whereby:

 “…hundreds of women and girls engaged during the day in warehouses, workrooms, and factories would learn and benefit by the exercise of swimming.
 It would be to them a sanitary boon, a healthy exercise, and a necessary accomplishment, as being the means of saving their own and it may be the lives of others in cases of emergency.”